This post may contain affiliate links. Please see my disclosure policy for details.

-Their signature crab baguettes are always a favourite and you can see a whole menu here.
+Their signature crab baguettes are always a favourite and you can see their lunch menu here!

 5. Take a walk around Burgh Island and take in the views

-The walking paths will take you on a quick loop around the island where you will walk passed the Burgh Island Hotel, The hotel tennis courts, the ship yard and you can head straight up to the top of the hill to the “Huers” Hut.
+The walking paths will take you on a quick loop around the island where you will walk past the Burgh Island Hotel.
+Then the hotel tennis courts, the shipyard and you can head straight up to the top of the hill to the “Huers” Hut.

 It’s a short walk but Burgh Island really does have 360 panoramic views to enjoy where you can see Bigbury-on-Sea and the South Hams coast.

 6. Pay a visit to the Burgh Island “Huer Hut” at the top of the hill

 The small building located at the top of the hill used to be the remains of a small chapel after the monastery had been built.